ubaldot/vim-writegood/README.md

 ```
 which is used to turn on and off the linter.

-The diagnostic messages are displayed in the command-line and are stored in
+The diagnostic messages are stored in the quickfix list and displayed in the
-the quickfix list.<br>
+command-line.<cr>
-This means that you can use all the quickfix list features such as `:cnext,
+You can use all the quickfix list features such as `:cnext,
 :cprev, :copen`, etc. to conveniently move around.
 See `:h quickfix` for more info.<br>

 The quickfix list automatically updates  "on save", i.e.  you must save your
-file to refresh the linting after you have fixed some problems.
+file to refresh the linting otherwise you won't see your problems to
+disappear.

 >**Warning**
 >